 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The National Futures Association (Inc), headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As such, the NFA has not established any significant commitments towards reducing its carbon footprint or addressing climate change.
-Without emissions data or reduction initiatives, it is unclear how the organisation aligns with industry standards for climate action.
+As such, the NFA has not established any significant climate commitments or initiatives aimed at reducing its carbon footprint.
+Without emissions data or reduction targets, it is unclear how the NFA aligns with industry standards for climate action.
 In the context of the broader financial services industry, many organisations are increasingly adopting science-based targets and sustainability initiatives.
-However, the NFA has yet to disclose any such commitments or inherited data from a parent or related organisation.
+However, the NFA's current lack of reported emissions and commitments suggests a need for further engagement in climate action strategies.